snowplow-archive/snowplow.github.com/_posts/2016-02-11-schema-guru-0.5.0-released.md

 Schema DDL had a long-standing bug where it versioned all Redshift DDLs with hardcoded `_1` version postfix.

-To work well with [SchemaVer][schemaver], Redshift DDL should be versioned after the `MODEL` JSON Schema version.
-For example, schemas with SchemaVers 1-0-0, 1-2-0, 1-2-3 should all result in table with version postfix `_1`, and events having any of these three versions can be loaded into `_1` table.
+To work well with [SchemaVer][schemaver], our Redshift DDL should be versioned after the `MODEL` element of JSON Schema version.
+For example, schemas with SchemaVers 1-0-0, 1-2-0 or 1-2-3 should all result in table with a version postfix `_1`, and events having any of these three versions can be loaded into this `_1` table.

 Many thanks to community member [Cameron Bytheway][camshaft] for his fix here!

 <h2 id="schema-to-ddl">4.
 Improvements in Schema-to-DDL transformation</h2>

-With each new release Schema Guru is steadily growing smarter at transforming JSON Schemas into DDL files, given various clues about how to map JSON Schema properties into column definitions.
+With each new release Schema Guru is steadily growing smarter at transforming JSON Schemas into DDL files, detecting various clues about how to map JSON Schema properties into column definitions.

-This release brings following improvements:
+This release brings the following improvements:

 * Property of type `string` with equal `minLength` and `maxLength` will become `CHAR` even if it can also become `null`
 * Property of type `number` having `multipleOf` equal `1` will become `INT`